syncfusion-content/ej2-maps-docs/ej2-javascript/maps/how-to/export-templates-as-foreign-object-elements.md

     'container_LayerIndex_0_Markers_Template_Group'
   );
   let svg: Element;

-  for (let i = 0; i < markerTemplateEleCount; i++) {
+  // Creating a new "foreignObject" element for each marker template, adding the marker template element to the "foreignObject" element, and finally appending the newly created "foreignObject" element to the SVG element. for (let i = 0; i < markerTemplateEleCount; i++) {
     let markerIndex: string = markerElements.children[i].id
       .split('_MarkerIndex_')[1]